open-education-hub/methodology/chapters/use-deliver/lectures/reading/README.md

 - **Offline self-study materials** are to be used by participants outside lectures.
   They are detailed in [the "Self-Study" section](../../self-study/reading/README.md).

-As other types of content, lecture materials are publicly available, and also open to contributions.
+As other types of content, lecture materials are publicly available, and also open for contributions.
 Lecture materials are meant to be used live by educators during lectures and then offline by learners, to improve gained knowledge and skills.
 Visual support materials are directly available on the course website;
 the other materials are available either as downloadable archives or directly in the course repository.

-#### Lecture Content Structure
+## Lecture Content Structure

 Educators have individual styles and preferences.
 Hence, they would define their preferred order of presenting topics and decide on the weight of each topic.